The Cautionary Tale of Numero Cinco: Production

-Writer/director Jeffrey Bell explains that he always wanted to work Mexican wrestling into one of his The X-Files scripts, but it wasn't until he pitched the idea to creator Joss Whedon that he was able to realize his "lifelong dream - to tell a story about Mexican wrestlers."
+Writer/director Jeffrey Bell explains that he always wanted to work Mexican wrestling into one of his The X-Files scripts, but it wasn't until he pitched the idea to creator Joss Whedon that he was able to realize his "lifelong dream — to tell a story about Mexican wrestlers."
 The inspiration for the episode came partly from the real life Mexican wrestler Santo whose career included film roles as masked "luchador" fighting vampires and other supernatural foes, one of whose films was used in the Mystery Science Theater 3000 episode "Samson vs. the Vampire Women".

-When Number Five is in the bar and Holland Manners holds out a Wolfram & Hart business card, there is a grammatical error on the multi-dimensional law-firm's calling card.
-It reads 'Attorney's at Law' as opposed to 'Attorneys at Law.'

-The Wilhelm scream can be heard approximately one minute into the episode.